ice-wm/man/icewm-preferences.md

 - **ColorActiveWorkspaceButtonText** = ""

-    Textcolor of the active workspace button, ColorActiveButtonText is used if empty.
+    Text color of the active workspace button, ColorActiveButtonText is used if empty.

 - **ColorNormalTitleBar** = "rgb:80/80/80"